chotchki/feophant/README.md

 Its kinda pointless to blindly reproduce what has already been done so I'm making the following changes to the db server design vs Postgres.

 * Multi-threaded design based on Tokio instead of Postgres's multi-process design.
+* * Perk of this is not needing to manage SYSV shared memory.
+(Postgres largely fixed this but I think its still worth noting).
 * Want to avoid vaccuum for transaction wrap around.
 Will try 64-bit transaction IDs but might go to 128-bit.
 * Replacing OIDs with UUIDv4s.